London Resort: Development

 The site, which is not in London, straddled the border of the Dartford and Gravesham boroughs and both authorities had previously pledged their support.
 Dartford Borough Council has since published its preference for an alternative proposal for the site, with a scheme incorporating “lower density, mixed uses and ecological improvements”, instead of London Resort.

 In April 2013 newspaper reports claimed development may be delayed by the discovery of a rare species of spider.
 Sefton pledged to remove the colony of distinguished jumping spiders (Attulus distinguendus) to another suitable site.

 The following month, the Kent Messenger reported that plans for the theme park could be endangered if a new Lower Thames Crossing was sited over the Swanscombe Peninsula and quoted Sefton: "It could really scupper plans.
 We are in the final throes of negotiating a very large investment and this makes it very difficult."
 The proposal was rejected that December.

 In June 2020, further details were released outlining the steps being taken in preparation for submitting planning permission in late 2020, with public consultations scheduled for Q3 2020.
 An environmental report was also submitted in June 2020.

 On 31 December 2020, LRCH submitted its Development Consent Order (DCO) planning application to the Government, via the Planning Inspectorate.
 On 28 January 2021, LRCH were advised that the application had been accepted for examination.
 This was followed on 19 February by an invitation for interested parties to register their interest in the application, up until 31 March.
 A public inquiry was expected to take up to a year and a half.
 In the absence of any further delays, Sky News reported it would lead to the first gate opening in 2024.
 In March that year, Natural England listed much of the proposed site as a Site of Special Scientific Interest in view of its diverse insect life.
 This led to a significant delay to the progress of the application.

 On 29 March 2022, the plans were officially withdrawn, with the intention of resubmitting them in 2023.
 In March 2023, London Resort Company Holdings went into administration.

 On 17 January 2025, LRCH was issued a winding up order by the High Court, a month after a judge deemed it had breached a payment agreement with its creditors.
 A spokesman for LRCH said: "The dream of the London Resort has been ended by the courts."
 On 13 March 2025, LRCH entered liquidation.

 Resorts

 In August 2019, LRCH announced a partnership with Radisson Hotels to build a 430-room hotel within the resort.
-In the environmental scoping report published in June 2020, it was detailed that the park intends to build 4 hotels in addition to the theme parks totalling approximately 3550 rooms with 2500 rooms to be available for the first park.
+In the environmental scoping report published in June 2020, it was detailed that the park intends to build four hotels in addition to the theme parks, totalling approximately 3550 rooms, with 2500 rooms available for the first park.
 The plan also revealed a proposed 3000 seat convention/conference centre, an eSports arena and a number of indoor and outdoor theatres.